Clean Water Advocacy

 We're holding local leaders accountable for keeping clean water a top priority.

-The Potomac supplies drinking water to over 5 million people in the Washington, DC metro area.
 Restoring the river to full health is not just an environmental issue.
 It's a matter of public health.
+The Potomac River provides drinking water to over 5 million people in the Washington, DC metro area.
 The same waters that flow out of our faucets are threatened by toxins, chemicals, bacteria, and nutrients.
 These pollutants come from agriculture, industry, and polluted runoff, which is the fastest growing source of pollution to the Potomac.

 Local, on-the-ground action coupled with state-led protections continue to be our best chance to save the Potomac and local streams.
 Now more than ever, the Potomac River needs local voices to stand up, show up, and speak up for clean water.